Death toll from floods in Spain is now over 200 – DW – 11/01/2024

 Volunteers join military and emergency crews in cleanup

-Some cut-off areas remain without water, food, or power three days after the floods began, and many roads and rail lines are still inaccessible.
+Some areas remain cut off from water, food or power three days after the floods began, and many roads and rail lines are still inaccessible.

-Spain's Defense Minister Margarita Robles said a further 500 soldiers were sent to the stricken areas.
-They will bolster the 1,200 already deployed for search, rescue, and logistics tasks.
+Spanish Defense Minister Margarita Robles said a further 500 soldiers were sent to the stricken areas.
+They will bolster the 1,200 already deployed for search, rescue and logistics tasks.

-Rescuers established a temporary morgue in a convention center, and hundreds of volunteers in Valencia, equipped with shovels, buckets, and shopping trolleys filled with food and diapers, began assisting distressed neighbors in the city's flooded suburbs.
+Emergency workers established a temporary morgue in a convention center, and hundreds of volunteers in Valencia — equipped with shovels, buckets and shopping trolleys filled with food and diapers — began assisting distressed neighbors in the city's flooded suburbs.

 Prime Minister Pedro Sanchez hailed "the limitless solidarity and dedication of Spanish society" on X and pledged aid "for as long as it takes."

-The disaster was the deadliest of its kind in the country since 1973, with up to a year's rain falling in the region in hours.
+The disaster was the deadliest of its kind in Spain since 1973, with up to a year's rain falling in the region in hours.

 Valencia MotoGP canceled